seripap/vainglory/README.md

 ---------------------------------------
 ## Models

-All results are wrapped with a model for easier data digesting.
-You can request any data that comes back from the request.
+All results are wrapped with its respective data model.

 - `.type` - Returns the type of data requested
 - `.id` - Returns associated ID